 Another historical monument to see is the Arsenal of the Maritime Republic.
-Now acting as an art exhibition, the Arsenal makes an interesting visit and also promises some exciting views of the surrounding waters.
+Now acting as an art exhibition, the Arsenal makes an interesting visit and promises exciting views of the surrounding waters.

 Just a short distance away is the hilltop town of Ravello, which offers breathtaking views of the Amalfi Coast.
-While there you can visit many public gardens such as Villa Cimbrone and Villa Rufolo for a romantic afternoon stroll.
+While you are there, you can visit many public gardens from Villa Cimbrone to Villa Rufolo for a romantic afternoon stroll.
 You may even wish to stay for supper and dine at the famous Palazzo Avino.

 - Day 6

 PositanoDistance: 15 nm*

 Tucked away in the crevices of the mountains, Positano is a beautiful secluded treasure with a fascinating history.
 Now extremely popular for the locally produced limoncello and L'Albertissimo, Positano is a hidden retreat which offers peace, culture, and stunning scenery.

 Start your day by swimming in the cool waters of the bay.
 If you fancy some insight into Italy's mythical history, then pay a visit to the nearby island of Sirenusus where you can also explore the surrounding waters.

 After an exquisite lunch on board your charter yacht, head ashore to see the compact streets of Positano and visit the Santa Maria Assunta church.
 Topped with a stunning tiled dome, this church is a very popular tourist attraction and can be seen from the mountains that surround the town.
 A statue inside the church of the Madonna is said to have been abandoned by pirates after a ghostly scare in a storm just off the coast.